clementranc/nstarwrap/README.md

    ```
 That's it!

+## Quick start and tutorials

+To quickly learn how to use `nstarwrap`, have a look to the tutorials in the directory `Tutorials`.
+In particular, you can run the [first tuto on a Jupyter Notebook, or just read the notebook on GitHub](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb).

 ## Attributions

 If you use this library, you are kindly asked to cite all the three following references: